Football Nickel Defense

 Though it originated as a play just for the 1960 Philadelphia Eagles, the Nickel defense has become one of the most popular defensive schemes in modern football.
 Read on to learn about what a nickel defense is and how it is best used!

-In the sport of football, the "Nickel 40" refers to a specific type of defensive scheme used by a defensive unit.
-It combines the use of five defensive backs are referred to as “the nickel” and the four defensive linemen (the "40").
+In the sport of football, the nickel defense is a specific type of defensive scheme that uses five defensive backs with four defensive linemen.
+The five defensive backs are referred to as “the nickel” and the four defensive linemen are referred to as “the 40.”
 This leaves two linebackers, one of which will be used for pass coverage.

-The Nickel 40 is a solid base defense that is designed to prevent pass completions without giving up too much on the ground.
+The nickel defense is a solid base defense that is designed to prevent pass completions without giving up too much on the ground.
 Ideally, it is used in a blitz against slow-developing plays, such as play actions.
 When coverage holds up, this formation will suffocate the quarterback and force an errant throw or even a sack.

-The Nickel 40's main weakness, though, lies in defending the run game.
-Even though it includes four down linemen, the lack of a third (and sometimes second) linebacker can be problematic when defending against the run.
+The nickel defense’s main weakness lies in defending the run game.
+Even though it includes four down linemen, the lack of a third (or sometimes second) linebacker can be problematic when defending against the run.
 The nickel defense can also be vulnerable to screen passes or overloaded formations because they affect the alignment of a defense, especially when using man-to-man coverage.

 A nickel defense in football is an alignment featuring five defensive backs.
 The standard defensive base in football utilizes two cornerbacks and two safeties for a total of four defensive backs.
 A nickel defense employs an additional cornerback or safety, with one fewer lineman or linebacker to balance the scheme.
 The nickel defense is used to defend against long passes and runs.